-Building two storeys rather than one is a great idea for those who are looking to achieve maximum value for money with their house extension idea, as the average cost per square metre (m²) is reduced by stretching the more expensive elements of roof and foundations over a larger area.
+Double-storey extensions are a great idea for those who are looking to achieve maximum value for money with their house extension, as the average cost per square metre (m²) is reduced by stretching the more expensive elements of roof and foundations over a larger area.

 You could also build an extra storey over the top of an existing single-storey structure, such as a garage (providing the existing foundations and structure are adequate enough).

-Another great house extension idea is to choose either a contrasting but complementary style, or make the extension look like it has always been there.
-The former is much easier to pull off well.
+When it comes to choosing materials for your extension you really need to decide whether you want to create a contrasting but complementary style, or make the extension look like it has always been there.
+The former tends to be much easier to pull off well.

 If you decide on the latter, make sure you are matching materials and copy the key design elements, roof pitch and details like the brick bond and even the mortar colour, or your new addition will look wrong.